ricdijk/cdk-iot-serverless/README.md

 ____
 # Certificate/Key
 ## Creation and Re-use
-When creating the stack it will look for CSR (Certificat Creation Request) and Keys in the 'cert' directory.
+When creating the stack it will look for CSR (Certificat Creation Request, not the same as the certificate) and Keys in the 'cert' directory.
 When found, the CSR will be send to AWS to be turned into a Certifica.
 This will ensure the use of the same Certificate after new rollout (e.g. changes), so the Key/Certivicate on the IoT device can remain the same.\
 If no CSR/Keys are found, a new CSR will be creaded and stored in the 'cert' directory for future use.\
 \
-This new Certificate/Key needs to be rolled out to the IoT device.
+!The new Certificate/Key needs to be rolled out to the IoT device.

 ## Rollout to IoT device
 After stack creation the following documents should be rolled out to the IoT device: